-Almost all Indigenous children in New South Wales fully immunised at 5 years
+Almost all Indigenous children in Tasmania are fully immunised at 5 years

 Children are considered fully immunised at 5 years of age when they have been vaccinated against diphtheria, tetanus, pertussis (whooping cough) and polio.

 Nationally, the rate of Indigenous children fully immunised at 5 years of age increased significantly from 77% in 2008 to 97% in 2018.